 - This happened to Toby in the final season of The West Wing.
 Understandable, given that Toby had been fired from the White House and so would no longer be naturally interacting with the characters on a day-to-day basis.

-- Jorja Fox on CSI: Crime Scene Investigation.
+- Jorja Fox on CSI.
 Sara left, then came back, but though she's credited as a regular, she doesn't appear in every single episode.

 - Eureka: Several early season regulars became recurring characters in the later seasons, especially Carter's daughter Zoe, who left town to go to college.